Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

-where the columns of $V_0$ are orthonormal and span $\mathtt{U}$ and $L$ is some positive constant. \end{definition} Roughly speaking, Definition~\ref{infobounddef} asks that $\dim \mathtt{U}$-many eigenvalues of the information matrix, pertaining to a particular policy $\pi$, satisfy a perturbation bound with respect to the regret of that same policy, $\pi$.
+\end{definition} Roughly speaking, Definition~\ref{infobounddef} asks that $\dim \mathtt{U}$-many eigenvalues of the information matrix, pertaining to a particular policy $\pi$, satisfy a perturbation bound with respect to the regret of that same policy, $\pi$.
 In particular, if the condition holds, any policy with $O(\sqrt{T})$ regret will yield an information matrix of which the smallest eigenvalue is also $O(\sqrt{T})$.
 This should be contrasted with the typical parametric iid design scenario, in which the information matrix scales linearly with the samples.

-The conditions given in definitions~\ref{uninfdef} and \ref{infobounddef} reveal the key elements needed to prove a regret lower bound on the order of magnitude $\sqrt{T}$, as is done in Theorem~\ref{themaintheorem}.
+The conditions given in \Cref{uninfdef} and \Cref{infobounddef} reveal the key elements needed to prove a regret lower bound on the order of magnitude $\sqrt{T}$, as is done in Theorem~\ref{thm:sfregretlb}.
 However, the question remains as to which systems these conditions actually apply.
 To this end, we spend the remainder of this section demonstrating that the conditions given in definitions~\ref{uninfdef} and \ref{infobounddef} are far from vacuous.
-We prove in Section~\ref{informationstatebounds} that a large class of state feedback systems satisfy both Definition~\ref{uninfdef} and \ref{infobounddef}.
-The extension to partially observed systems is covered in Section~\ref{informationoutputbounds}.
+We prove in Section~\ref{informationstatebounds} that a large class of state feedback systems satisfy both \Cref{uninfdef} and \Cref{infobounddef}.
 For instance Lemma~\ref{statefeedbackinfocomp} together with Proposition~\ref{simchoprop} proves that almost any state feedback system with both $A$ and $B$ completely unknown satisfies these conditions.
-As previously suggested, the situation is more complex for partially observed systems.
-Nevertheless, we are able to establish that any partially observed system with the matrix $B$ unknown, $K(\theta)K^\top(\theta)$ singular and $\Sigma_w\succ 0,\Sigma_v \succ 0$ satisfies our conditions.
+The corresponding nullspace is rather more difficult to characterize for partially observed systems, and we postpone our discussion of these to \Cref{ch:regretpo}.
+However, at a high level the proof approach detailed below is still valid: one needs to characterize the parameter directions that the optimal policy does not persistently excite and then show that these unexplored directions are necessary for correctly identifying the optimal policy.\footnote{The notion of under-explored parameter direction becomes more subtle for partially observed systems for two reasons: non-uniqueness of realization and the fact that the policy itself has an internal state.}